camp3rcraft/sRACka/README.md

-# sRACka v1.0nutelko
+# shRACk v1.0nutelko
 **s**uper **RAC** **k**ettles **a**boyudno

-sRACka is a fork of [cRACk](https://github.com/pansangg/cRACk) (v.1.99.2) with its own features.
+shRACk is a fork of [cRACk](https://github.com/pansangg/cRACk) (v.1.99.2) with its own features.
 This is TUI client for [RAC](https://github.com/The-Stratosphere-Solutions/RAC-Hub) written on Python

 ## quick start
 | Supported devices  | y or n |